 Outreach to Vendors and Customers

 As a “broad-line” foodservice distributor, US Foods delivers more than food items.
 The company also distributes dishware, packaging and culinary equipment like refrigeration units and cooking ranges.
 This makes them a natural resource for information on environmentally preferable products, energy-efficient equipment and best practices in the industry.
 US Foods trains its associates to advise customers individually on opportunities to reduce waste, water and energy usage.
-At the San Francisco Division’s annual Food Show, a prominently placed “Green Booth” invites current and potential vendors and customers to learn about locally available programs and resources, including the StopWaste Business Partnership, PG&E’s Restaurant Technology Center and the Bay Area Green Business Program.
+At the San Francisco Division’s annual Food Show, a prominently placed “Green Booth” invites current and potential vendors and customers to learn about locally available programs and resources, including StopWaste’s business assistance program, PG&E’s Restaurant Technology Center and the Bay Area Green Business Program.

 The Livermore facility’s proactive outreach has caught the industry’s attention on a national level, too.
 In 2010 US Foods was invited to present on business greening strategies at the Annual Food Safety Summit in Washington, D.C.